 The online graduate certificate (GC in PGx) is designed primarily for those with a professional health care degree or an undergraduate science degree.
 The GC in PGx provides an introduction to pharmacogenomics and includes the study of human genetics, bioinformatics, ethics and pharmacokinetics.
 The curriculum offers electives related to pharmacogenomics implementation in clinical settings or laboratory training.
-Students taking electives in pharmacogenomics testing at a clinical site.
+Students taking electives in pharmacogenomics implementation will create a business plan for implementation of pharmacogenomics testing at a clinical site.
 Students that take the laboratory training will learn to perform DNA analysis with the most up-to-date technology in preparation for work in the pharmacogenomic/genetic testing, pharmaceutical, and professional service industries.
 The pharmacogenomics implementation electives are completed online.